jasp-stats/jasp-desktop/Resources/Help/analyses/robustbayesianmetaanalysis.md

 - Prior Odds: Prior odds of the distribution.

 #### Set null priors
-Allows to specify prior distributions for the null models.
+Allows specifying prior distributions for the null models.

 ### Inference